-In a healthy home I personally would not consider shelf and drawer liners made of PVC including fabric backed with PVC, rubber, or cork (which is pressed together with a polyurethane adhesive).
+In a healthy home, I personally would not consider shelf and drawer liners made of PVC (polyvinyl chloride aka vinyl) including fabric backed with PVC, or paper coated in PVC, SBR rubber (which is high in VOCs), or cork (which is usually pressed together with a polyurethane or formaldehyde adhesive that offgasses as well).

-I consider EVA, polyethylene (PE/PET), polypropylene to be safe healthy plastics, especially for this application.
+I consider EVA (ethylene-vinyl acetate), polyethylene, and polypropylene to be safe eco-friendly plastics, especially for this application.

-Other non-toxic, eco-friendly options include paper, fabric and wood veneer.
+Other non-toxic or natural options include paper, fabric, acrylic-coated wallpaper, and wood veneer.

-The following options are made for shelves, drawers (kitchen and other rooms), dressers and wire carts,
+The following options are made for shelves, drawers (kitchen and other rooms), dressers, and wire carts.
+Some can be used in the refrigerator.

 This post contains affiliate links.
 Upon purchase, I earn a small commission at no extra cost to you.